daphne97/daphne97/README.md

 #### ⭐ Recent Stars

 - [bobeff/programming-math-science](https://github.com/bobeff/programming-math-science) - This is a list of links to different freely available learning resources about computer programming, math, and science.
-(1 day ago)
+(2 days ago)
-- [anishathalye/neural-hash-collider](https://github.com/anishathalye/neural-hash-collider) - Preimage attack against NeuralHash 💣 (3 days ago)
+- [anishathalye/neural-hash-collider](https://github.com/anishathalye/neural-hash-collider) - Preimage attack against NeuralHash 💣 (4 days ago)
 - [eastlakeside/awesome-productivity-cn](https://github.com/eastlakeside/awesome-productivity-cn) - 绝妙的个人生产力（Awesome Productivity 中文版） (1 week ago)
 - [AsuharietYgvar/AppleNeuralHash2ONNX](https://github.com/AsuharietYgvar/AppleNeuralHash2ONNX) - Convert Apple NeuralHash model for CSAM Detection to ONNX.
 (1 week ago)
 - [CyberPunkMetalHead/binance-trading-bot-new-coins](https://github.com/CyberPunkMetalHead/binance-trading-bot-new-coins) - This Binance trading bot detects new coins as soon as they are listed on the Binance exchange and automatically places sell and buy orders.
 It comes with trailing stop loss and other features.
 If you like this project please consider donating via Brave.
 (2 weeks ago)